Neuroblastoma is the third most common childhood cancer but is responsible for a disproportionate number of childhood cancer deaths.

 Either in or out of office hours

-The Board typically meets up to five times a year in London or at one of the institutions throughout the UK where we currently fund research.
+The Board typically meets up to six times a year in London or at one of the institutions throughout the UK where we currently fund research.

 Communication is regularly undertaken via email and telephone between Board meetings and may take up to 2 hours per week with more time required to prepare reports prior to Board meetings and for preparation of annual accounts.